gemerden/statemachine/README.md

     * (A, B, C)  : states of a state managed object (called 'object' from now)
     * (A(B, C)) : state A with nested states B, C,
     * A.B : sub-state B of A; A.B is called a state path,
-    * <A, B>   : transition between state A and state B
+    * <A, B>   : transition between state A and state B,
     * <A, B or C>: transition from A to B or C, depending on condition functions,
     * <*, B>: shorthand for all transitions to state B,
 * allowed transitions, given states A,  B, C(E, F) and D(G, H):
-    * <A, B>: basic transition, configured as {"old_state": "A", "new_state": "B"}
+    * <A, B>: basic transition,
-    * <A, A>: transition from a state to itself
+    * <A,>: transition from state A to itself,
-    * <C.E, A>: transition from a specific sub-state of C to A
+    * <C.E, A>: transition from a specific sub-state of C.E to A,
-    * <C, D.G>: transition from any sub-state of C to specific state D.G
+    * <C, D.G>: transition from any sub-state of C to specific state D.G,
-    * <A, C>: transition from A to C.E, E being the initial state of C because it was explicitly set or because it is the first state in E
+    * <A, C>: transition from A to C.E (if it exists), E being the default state of C because it was explicitly set or its the first state configured in E,
     * <C.F, D.H>: transitioning from one sub-state in a state to another sub-state in another state.
 Note that this would call (if present) on_exit on F and C and on_entry on D and H in that order.
 * adding conditional transitions, given transition <A, B or C or D>:
     * <A, B> and <A, C> must have conditions attached, these condition will be checked in order of configuration;
-    * D does not need to have a condition attached meaning it will always be the next state if the conditions on <A, B> and <A, C> fail,
+    * D has no condition attached meaning it will always be the next state if the conditions on <A, B> and <A, C> fail,
     * (If <A, D> does have a condition attached, a default state transition <A, A> will be created during state machine construction),
-* an object cannot just be in state A if A has substates: given state A(B, C), the object can be in A.B or A.C, not in A
+* an object cannot just be in state A if A has sub-states: given state A(B, C), the object can be in A.B or A.C, not in A.

 ## Authors